Early childhood programs and services for Aboriginal children and their families.

-Koorie engagement support officers (KESOs) are employed by the Department to support Aboriginal families in accessing the broad range of services and supports they need to ensure the best start in life for Aboriginal children from birth through to to the time they complete school.
-They provide advice and practical support to services that provide funded kindergarten programs.
-They assist them in delivering programs that are respectful of cultural beliefs and practices for Koorie children, such as:
+Koorie engagement support officers (KESOs) are employed by the Department to support Koorie families in accessing services and supports to ensure the best start in life for Koorie children, from birth to school completion.

-- increase and enhance the participation of Koorie children in kindergarten
+- increasing and enhancing the Koorie children's participation in kindergarten

-- promote the values of kindergarten programs within Koorie families and communities
+- promoting the values of kindergarten programs within Koorie families and communities

-- promote cultural awareness and provide access to resources for all kindergarten programs
+- promoting cultural awareness and providing access to relevant resources for the delivery of all kindergarten programs.

 Koorie preschool assistants